MI Emirates

-The MI Emirates or Mumbai Indians Emirates is a professional Twenty20 franchise cricket team based in Abu Dhabi that competes in the International League T20.
+The MI Emirates is a professional Twenty20 franchise cricket team based in Abu Dhabi that competes in the UAE's International League T20.
 The franchise is owned by the Indiawin Sports.

 History

-In August 2022, the Emirates Cricket Board (ECB) announced the establishment of the International League T20, a Twenty20 Cricket competition to be started in 2023.The teams for the competition, representing 6 different cities of United Arab Emirates, including MI Emirates, were put up on auction in UAE in September 2022.
-The franchise that purchased was revealed that Indiawin Sports, led by Reliance industries will be owning a team in the league.
-The team unveiled their logo and jersey in January 2023, through their social media handles.
+In August 2022, the Emirates Cricket Board (ECB) announced the establishment of the International League T20, a Twenty20 Cricket competition to be started in 2023.
+The teams for the competition, representing 6 different cities of United Arab Emirates, including MI Emirates, were put up on auction in UAE in September 2022.
+The franchise that purchased was revealed that Indiawin Sports, led by Reliance Industries, will be owning a team in the league.
+The team unveiled their logo and jersey in January 2023 through their social media handles.